eegli/tinyparse/readme.md

 ## What does it do?

 The package **exports a single parser factory function** that creates a type-aware parser based on default values.
-The parser checks/parses the input and returns the updated matching properties from the default values.
+The parser checks/parses the input and returns the default values with updated matching properties from the input.

 Additionally, the factory creates a `help()` function that can be used to print all available options, sorted by `required`.
 This is most useful for CLI apps.